amitxv/PC-Tuning/docs/physical-setup.md

     - See [integralfx/MemTestHelper](https://github.com/integralfx/MemTestHelper/blob/oc-guide/DDR4%20OC%20Guide.md)

 - Configure static all-core frequencies and voltages for the CPU.
-Variations in hardware clocks can introduce jitter due to the process of frequency transitions
+Variations in hardware clocks can introduce jitter due to the process of frequency transitions.
+[Precision Boost Overdrive](https://www.amd.com/en/support/kb/faq/cpu-pb2) for Ryzen CPUs is an alternative option to a static frequency and voltages

 - The previous two bullet points affect each other in terms of stability which means you should re-test each component after tinkering with the other